elephantscale/es-training-new/solr/slides/Searching.md

 ## Example 1

   * Try the following (running “example” data)
-  * Search for iPod in the ‘q’ text box, and name, features, score in the ‘fl’ field
+  * Search for iPod in the 'q' text box, and name, features, score in the 'fl' field
   * How many documents are returned?
   * Do you agree with the ranking?
   * (Hint: iPod occurs three times in the first document listed, twice in the name and once in the features; it occurs only once in the other documents)